mccg/mccg.github.io/_posts/2018-02-09-enumerize-in-elixir.md

   end
   ```
   Don't forget to require "XXXType" when you use it in a new module.
-  Now, code becomes more clean when you define enumeration.
+  Now, code becomes cleaner when you define enumeration.
-  By this way, you don't have to define function or macro anymore to declare something's type.
+  In this way, you don't have to define function or macro anymore to declare something's type.